top of page

 This project is proudly brought to you by these wonderful ladies who took a chance and thought mapping historical census data was a fun idea!
 They are the first to offer their time and consideration for this project and I am so grateful to them.
 Thank you Cheryl, Diane, and Mary!

-Together, we are building something special that our community can use to explore our local history and the people who helped build it.
+Together, we launched something special that our community can use to explore our local history and the people who helped build it.
+Phase two is coming this fall.
+Location to be announced closer to that date.
+Look back here as details firm up.

 Local history is a BIG part of the broader field of Spatial Humanities.
 We're doing our part to use technology, mapping systems and web design to communicate the value of our historical assets and culture.
 We would love for you to join us in this mission.
-Click the button below to learn more about this effort.
+If you think your organization could benefit from having this cultural resource in your community, please do reach out!

 bottom of page